andreidae/post_LGM_assessment/README.md

 ## Folders
 ### - Samples_MtDNA_sequences_information

-A .xlm file with the sample ID, mitochondrial DNA sequence, ocean basin and source for each species included in this study
+An excel file (.xlsx) with the sample ID, mitochondrial DNA sequence, ocean basin and source for each sample and species included in this study

 ### - Migrate-BaleenWhale_Input